Java, Pain, and Low Productivity

 In Struts1, you typically don't implement form controls using standard HTML.
 Instead, the framework forces you to replace standard form controls with a set of custom tags, one for each type of control.
 The point here is that some tools force you to abandon things you already know how to do, and replace them with a parallel set of techniques specific to that tool.
 That's not a good thing.
 Clearly, it would be best if tools built upon what you already know, instead of forcing you to learn a different way of doing essentially the same thing.

-A second example of relearning pain is Hibernate Query Language (HQL), which functions more or less like SQL.
+Another shining example of relearning pain is Hibernate Query Language (HQL), which functions as a re-implemnetation of SQL SELECTs.

 Flexibility pain

 It's true that extensive flexibility certainly appeals to many people.
 Indeed, many tools explicitly declare themselves as flexible and powerful in their marketing blurbs.
-And there is indeed a place for such tools.
-But there is a downside to it: flexibility necessarily implies a certain amount of added complexity.
+There is indeed a place for such tools.
+But there's a downside: flexibility necessarily implies a certain amount of added complexity.
 It simply takes more time and experience to understand all the options, and to make the right choice.
 You simply can't get around that.
 If you are looking for a simpler approach, then all these decision points can often be a source of flexibility pain.

 Contention pain